swiftlang/swift/README.md

 ### System Requirements

-macOS, Ubuntu Linux LTS 14.04, and Ubuntu Linux LTS 16.04 are the current supported host development operating systems.
+macOS and Ubuntu Linux LTS 18.04 are the current supported host development operating systems.

 Please make sure you use Python 2.x.
 Python 3.x is not supported currently.